bowdentheo/BLE-Beacon-Scanner/README.md

 ## Running the tests

-Once the app is running you should see any iBeacon devices in the viinity around you - The RSSI will update if an iBeacon moves.
+Once the app is running you should see any iBeacon and Eddystone devices in the vicinity - The RSSI will update if an iBeacon moves.

 ## Deployment